-But just above the analysis of the Stern-Gerlach experiment shows that there is no valid basis for contending that quantized angular momentum is a "natural property" nor any valid basis for the general attribution of "spin".
+It has now been shown in Section 11 for atomic spectra fine and hyperfine structure, and in Section 12 for atomic electron specific stable versus unstable orbits, and in the current Section 13 just above for the Stern-Gerlach experiment, that there is no valid basis for the contending that quantized angular momentum is a "natural property" nor any valid basis for the general attribution of "spin".

-THEN WHAT ABOUT "SPINTRONICS"
+THEN WHAT ABOUT "SPINTRONICS"?